Icohedron/SleepVote/README.md

 ### Features
 - World-independent votes.
 A vote to change the time in one world will not affect another
-- Configurable wakeup, enter bed, and exit bed messages
+- Customizable wakeup, enter bed, and exit bed messages
 - Sounds that play on each of the above messages, which can be muted per-user via the command '/sleepvote mute', or for all users by modifying the config value "sounds"
 - Got administrators?
 They can be hidden from sleep votes using the command '/sleepvote hide' which persists until the server restarts.
 Got dedicated administrators?
 Perhaps giving them the permission 'sleepvote.hidden' and enabling "hide_admins" in the config would be for you, since that will keep admins hidden after server restarts as well
 - Players with certain gamemodes may not want to be counted in votes to skip the night.
 That can be done in the config.
 By default, only spectator is ignored

 ### Version Notice
-Current versions are considered to be "beta".
-These releases aim to provide the latest features as they are being developed and tested.

-Eventually the versions will switch over to being "pre-releases" in which they will be deemed stable but may still contain a few bugs.
-The first prerelease will be aptly named "1.0-PRERELEASE-1"
+Current versions are "pre-releases".
+Pre-releases are stable but may still contain a few unobvious/unfound bugs.
+Users are encouraged to download and try out pre-release versions.
-At this point, it is *very important* for users to report any and all bugs they can find to the [Issue Tracker](https://ore.spongepowered.org/Icohedron/Sleep-Vote/issues)!
-This will help to ensure that the "release" version is the most stable as it can be!
+It is *very important* for users to report any and all bugs they can find to the [Issue Tracker](https://ore.spongepowered.org/Icohedron/Sleep-Vote/issues)!

-Only once thorough testing is complete and all features have been fleshed out is when the all-awaited "release" version will come out (version "1.0").
+This will help to ensure that the release version will as stable as it possibly can.

+After a few weeks, if no bugs have been reported, the latest stable version will come out!
+This version will simply be named "1.0"
-Any additional updates afterwards will follow the familiar "snapshot -> pre-release -> release" track, which is similar to how current Minecraft versions are being developed.
+Any additional updates after 1.0 will follow the familiar "snapshot -> pre-release -> release" track.

 ## Commands
 ```
-# The one command for the entire plugin
-# Corresponding Permission: sleepvote.command
-/sleepvote
-/sv

 # Allows the user to reload the plugin
-# Corresponding Permission: sleepvote.command.reload
+# Corresponding permission: sleepvote.command.reload
 /sleepvote reload
 /sv r

 # Allows the user to hide themself from SleepVote
-# Corresponding Permission: sleepvote.command.hide
+# Corresponding permission: sleepvote.command.hide
 /sleepvote hide
 /sv h

 # Allows the user to mute the sounds played to them by SleepVote
-# Corresponding Permission: sleepvote.command.mute
+# Corresponding permission: sleepvote.command.mute
 /sleepvote mute
 /sv m

-# Tells the user about their current status regarding: whether or not they are hidden/ignored, and whether or not the plugin sounds are muted for them
+# Tells the user about their current status regarding visiblity (visible/hidden) and sounds (on/off)
-# Corresponding Permission: sleepvote.command.status
+# Corresponding permission: sleepvote.command.status
 /sleepvote status
 /sv s
 ```